 - Claude "Lefty" Williams, pitcher

-Of course, part of Landis’ decision is controversial to this day.
-“Shoeless” Joe Jackson was one of the best hitters in the league and would have undoubtedly been a Hall-of-Famer.
+Of course, part of Landis' decision is controversial to this day.
+"Shoeless" Joe Jackson was one of the best hitters in the league and would have undoubtedly been a Hall of Famer with his .356 career batting average.
 His involvement in the scandal is still widely disputed.
 The Eight Men Out said he was never at meetings and he claimed he was innocent until he died, though Jackson admitted to taking $5,000.
 He also never learned to read or write and may have been easily taken advantage of by his teammates.

 Scandals are a part of every pro sport.
 This one just happened to be the biggest in baseball history.
 The Black Sox Scandal led to a single baseball commissioner, changing the World Series from a best-of-nine format to a best-of-seven, and set the precedent for cheaters and rule-breakers.